 Help your Experts self-declare, structure their training project and match them with your roadmap

 Your platform helps you succeed in this process by empowering the Learners who have the most leadership material to declare their training projects.
-The detection process sorts your wanna-be Leaders by expertise and aggregates this information into a dashboard to help you review training projects.
-From there you can easily manage authoring permissions for your Leaders.
+The detection process sorts your wanna-be Champions by expertise and aggregates this information into a dashboard to help you review training projects.
+From there you can easily manage authoring permissions for your Champions.

-You want aspiring Leaders to declare themselves and explain how they can help in an actionable way.
+You want aspiring Champions to declare themselves and explain how they can help in an actionable way.
 Your platform allows you do to just that by setting up a detection workflow: